How to Use Koala Sampler

 Step 2: Chop the sample across pads

 The real magic is slicing.
 Take a longer sample, such as a drum loop or a melodic phrase, and use the slice feature to chop it into pieces spread across the pads.
 Now each pad triggers a different slice, so you can replay the loop in a new order and create something fresh from the original.
+If you prefer pre-made kits over chopping your own breaks, the best drum machine apps for phones pair nicely with this kind of workflow.
 Try:

 • Slicing a drum break and rebuilding the groove in a different pattern.